 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Serbia who work in Pharmaceutical and Biotechnology earn 6% more than their female counterparts on average.
+In the field of Pharmaceutical and Biotechnology in Serbia, the average difference between the salary of male and female employees is 6%.

-Pharmaceutical and Biotechnology professionals in Serbia are likely to observe a salary increase of approximately 8% every 19 months.
+Professionals working in Pharmaceutical and Biotechnology in Serbia are likely to observe a salary increase of approximately 8% every 19 months.
 The national average annual increment for all professions combined is 7% granted to employees every 20 months.